potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 Rust enumerations are algebraic data types, and they enable us to model semantics much more precisely than plain structs.
 This shifts responsibility from the programmer to the type checker, and allows us to write more reliable software.
 Here I showed just one example, but surprisingly many different objects can be precisely described using ADTs.

 To sum up, ADTs are a way to precisely model type semantics.
-Without proof^[If I'm wrong on this, please point it out in the comments.], I will assert that they are actually the **only** way: you need a construct of (at least) equivalent power to hope for precise types.This would mean that we have the first piece of the puzzle:
+Without proof^[1], I will assert that they are actually the **only** way: you need a construct of (at least) equivalent power to hope for precise types.This would mean that we have the first piece of the puzzle:

 <p class="banner">
 ADTs are the consequence of using types to precisely encode program semantics.